-You can submit your Story through the online application form that will be available as of 17 November 2021.
-You can visit the European Heritage Days Stories page to find out more information, along with the application form.
+You can submit your Story through the online application form which will be available on the EHD website between 17 January 2023 and 28 February 2023.
+Please visit the European Heritage Days Stories page to find out more information.

 To be eligible to apply for the competitive award procedure for a grant of up to €10 000, a maximum of ONE project proposal per community can also be submitted along with your Story.